 Part of our Databases MCP category.

-At a glance: Official GreptimeDB MCP server, 26 GitHub stars, 10 tools, SQL + TQL (PromQL-compatible) queries, pipeline management, read-only enforcement with data masking, 7 prompt templates, stdio/SSE/streamable-http transport, MIT license
+At a glance: Official GreptimeDB MCP server, 27 GitHub stars, 13 tools, SQL + TQL (PromQL-compatible) queries, pipeline management, Perses dashboard management, read-only enforcement with data masking, 7 prompt templates, stdio/SSE/streamable-http transport, MIT license

 GreptimeDB has shipped an MCP server that gives AI agents structured access to observability data — metrics, logs, and traces — through a single database.
 In a world where observability stacks typically involve separate tools for each signal type, GreptimeDB’s unified approach means one MCP connection covers what would otherwise require three or more.

-The server is written in Python, installable via pip, and exposes 10 tools covering SQL queries, PromQL-compatible time-series analysis, RANGE aggregation, and data pipeline management.
-It’s experimental and under active development, but already ships with security features that most database MCP servers don’t bother with.
+The server is written in Python, installable via pip, and exposes 13 tools covering SQL queries, PromQL-compatible time-series analysis, RANGE aggregation, data pipeline management, and Perses dashboard management.
+With GreptimeDB reaching GA in April 2026, the MCP server has graduated from preview alongside its database.

 What It Does